August 01, 2018

 From the Studio to the Street: Making Murals in Buenos Aires

 Street art was on Dutch painter Marleen’s bucket list for years, but she kept finding a reason to postpone it.
 When a trip to Bali with a friend got cancelled, however, she knew it was time to make the leap.
 A VAWAA in Buenos Aires with renowned street artist Pum Pum would give her the opportunity to learn the entire mural process from start to finish and create her own piece of street art.
-And even though she was traveling alone for the first time, something she was nervous about, Marleen realized that spending her days with a local artist who had friends throughout the city would enable her to meet new people during her trip.
+Even though Marleen had traveled partially solo before—spending a few days on her own before meeting up with friends—she felt a bit apprehensive about being completely alone in Buenos Aires, especially since it was her first time exploring a new continent independently.
+However, she soon discovered that spending her days with a local artist, who had friends all over the city, opened up plenty of opportunities to connect with new people and make the experience even more enriching.

 Sure enough, Marleen did more than check an item off her bucket list in Buenos Aires.
-After creating her first mural with Pum Pum, she was offered the chance to make a second at one of the most prestigious street art galleries in the city.
-She learned new artistic approaches that she’s brought back to her painting practice in the Netherlands.
-And, perhaps most memorably, she made new friends with the warm and welcoming people of Buenos Aires, which she says was her favorite part of the trip.*
+She created her first mural, a depiction of Japanese cranes, with Pum Pum’s guidance.
+Later, she was offered the chance to create a second mural at one of the city’s most prestigious street art galleries.
+Inspired by a beautiful peacock photograph, she adapted the design to fit the new space, using vibrant colors to bring it to life.
+These experiences introduced her to new artistic approaches, which she’s brought back to her painting practice in the Netherlands.
+And perhaps most memorably, she made new friends with the warm and welcoming people of Buenos Aires, which she says was her favorite part of the trip.*

 Can you tell us a little about yourself?